Vanadiocarpholite

-Vanadiocarpholite (Mn+2V+3AlSi2O6(OH)4) is straw yellow to brown silicate mineral.
+Vanadiocarpholite (Mn2+V3+AlSi2O6(OH)4) is straw yellow to brown silicate mineral.
 It crystallizes in the orthorhombic crystal system.
-It is the vanadium rich variety of carpholite (Mn+2Al2Si2O6(OH)4).
+It is the vanadium rich variety of carpholite (Mn2+Al2Si2O6(OH)4).

 Discovery and occurrence

 It was first described in 2005 for an occurrence in the Molinello Mine, Graveglia Valley, Genova Province, Liguria, Italy.
 It occurs in chert in a manganese ore deposit as vein fillings in silicified wood.